UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

 > "When you approach a PI for the source codes and raw data, you better explain
 > who you are, whom you work for, why you need the data and what you are going
 > to do with it."

-## Benefits of sharing software

-We revisit answers to question 1 (above).

 ## Motivation for open source software